This post may contain affiliate links. Read our disclosure policy.

 Grilled chicken.
 Don’t you love how versatile it is?
 When I think about grilling out it’s one of the first things my mind goes to.
 Often I think of a bbq sauce to marinate the meat in.
 But today we’re talking all about dry rubs!

 Guys I’m so pumped that summer is on the way.
 I’m ready for all things grilling!
 Let the summer begin!
 BBQ Chicken is a classic.
-We shared our dry pork rub last year and this year it’s all about the chicken rubs.
+We shared our dry pork rub last year and this year it’s all about the bbq chicken rub.

 The common ingredients in bbq seasoning is chili powder, paprika, some sugar and then salt and pepper.
 From there you’ll find seasonings such as thyme, garlic and cumin.
 Add a little cayenne pepper if you like the heat.